daemonraco/toobasic/docs/facilities.md

 ```bash
 $ php shell.php sys table create person -c name:varchar -c age:int -c children:int -c notes:text -c hair_color:enum:brown:redhead:blonde:black:other
 ```
-Now what the heck is that?!
+_Now what the heck is that?!_
-Basically, this command is telling __TooBasic__ to create all the required artifacts for a new table with some parameters.
+Basically, this command is telling __TooBasic__ to create all the required artefacts for a new table with some parameters.
-As Jack would say, let's cut it into pieces.
+But, as Jack would say, let's cut it into pieces.

 The parameters `create person` means that you need to create a table to hold information for each person on your site.
-In other words, this means you want to create a table called __persons__ (prefixes will be added automaticly based on your connections configuration).
+In other words, this means you want to create a table called __persons__ (prefixes will be added automatically based on your connections configuration).

 Perhaps something you may not like about this is the fact you like to say _people_ instead of _persons_, for whatever reason.